isjuao/isjuao.github.io/index.md

   cross-species transfer learning from macaque monkeys.
 It investigates if transfer learning could prove beneficial in quantifying human movement patterns from regular video data, in order to ultimately improve movement pathology diagnosis and monitoring.
-I am excited to be able to expand my hands-on experience with ML tools, and the project code will be made public upon completion.
+I am excited to be able to expand my hands-on experience with ML tools, and the code is available in [the repository](https://github.com/isjuao/pommes) now that I am about to graduate.
 - Within the scope of a recent hack weekend I attended, I worked on developing a prototype web application for a platform that enables the public and healthcare enthusiasts to explore and analyse [Scotland's prescribing data](https://www.opendata.nhs.scot/dataset/prescriptions-in-the-community).
 I am hoping to be part of taking this project further in the future!
+Currently, the project code is available through the OpenData Scotland Github ([see repository](https://github.com/CodeTheCity/open_prescribing_scotland)).

 ### More Isi
 🔗 [LinkedIn](https://www.linkedin.com/in/isabell-orlishausen/)